Senegal ferry disaster town remembers 20 years after 1,900 drowned

 Le Joola sailed into a storm off the coast of The Gambia on the way from Ziguinchor to the capital Dakar.

+At another larger ceremony with several hundred people close to the Casamance river from where Le Joola had departed, the head of victims’ associations repeated a call for the wreck to be raised.

+Le Joola, which sunk to a depth of 20 metres (66 feet), is thought to hold many bodies.

-The ferry played a major role in the town in the isolated Casamance enclave, providing a lifeline to Dakar and transporting agricultural produce as well as tourists.
+The ferry had played a major role in Ziguinchor in the isolated Casamance enclave, providing a lifeline to Dakar and transporting agricultural produce as well as tourists.

 The Casamance, almost separated from the rest of Senegal by the tiny state of The Gambia, had since 1982 been wracked by a separatist rebellion.
 September 2002 saw a surge in attacks.